SNAP Benefits in Utah: How to Apply and Qualify

 Eligibility Criteria for SNAP in Utah

-Income Limits: Most households must meet both gross and net monthly income tests, though households with a senior or disabled member only need to meet the net income requirement.
+• Income Limits: Most households must meet both gross and net monthly income limits, though households with a senior or disabled member only need to meet the net income test.

-Residency Requirements: You must be a resident of Utah and intend to remain in the state.
+• Residency Requirements: You must live in Utah and plan to continue living in the state to qualify.

-Special Conditions: Seniors and people with disabilities may qualify with higher asset limits and are not subject to certain work requirements.
+• Special Conditions: Seniors and individuals with disabilities may have different income tests and are not subject to the same work-related time limits.

 Download Benny app to save on groceries